<br/>Photo: Andreas Brunglinghaus / Director Noterdaeme, 2006

 Bloch-ing the View

-On June 16, 2007, Director Noterdaeme sent a letter to Marc Wilson, Director and CEO of the Nelson Atkins Museum of Art, admonishing him for ommitting controversial post-minimalist art in the contemporary art galleries of the Museum's new extension, the Bloch Building.
+On June 16, 2007, Director Noterdaeme sent a letter to Marc Wilson, Director and CEO of the Nelson Atkins Museum of Art, admonishing him for omitting controversial post-minimalist art in the contemporary art galleries of the Museum's new extension, the Bloch Building.

 "To deprive the public from engaging with works and ideas that may illuminate contemporary life and culture is also to relegate culture to pleasantries and jeopardize any real chance to foster a common culture across differences of race, ethnicities, gender, education, and class."